 I have never tried therapy before; what should I expect?

 I offer a free consultation (typically this is done over the phone, and lasts about 20 minutes) so that we can get to know each other and determine if your goals and my approach to therapy are a good match.
 If we decide to work together, I will send you some paperwork, and we will meet for a first therapy session, and we’ll come up with a treatment plan together.
-You may find the following articles helpful: how to find a therapist; how therapy can help you manage stress during COVID; resources for well-being during this time.
+You may find it helpful to read this guide to finding a therapist, or this article about the benefits of therapy during the pandemic.